vicw0ng-hk/fake-real-news/METHOD.md

 Now that we have handled our data, let's fine-tune the pretrained language model.

-To convert the integer word indices into activations that we can use for our neural network, we will use embeddings, just as we did for collaborative filtering and tabular modeling.
+To convert the integer word indices into activations that we can use for our neural network, we will use [embeddings](https://en.wikipedia.org/wiki/Word_embedding).
 Then we’ll feed those embeddings into a [recurrent neural network (RNN)](https://en.wikipedia.org/wiki/Recurrent_neural_network), using an architecture called [AWD-LSTM](https://docs.fast.ai/text.models.awdlstm.html).
 (Check out [Smerity et al.](https://arxiv.org/pdf/1708.02182.pdf))

 the embeddings in the pretrained model are merged with random embeddings added for words that weren’t in the pretraining vocabulary.
 This is handled automatically inside [`language_model_learner`](https://docs.fast.ai/text.learner.html#language_model_learner):